solstice333/Glift/README.md

   -s, --size=VALUE           size in points (1/72 of 1 inch).
 Defaults to 30-
                                0. Exit 1 if VALUE is not a valid floating point -x, --xoffset=VALUE        translate the model VALUE units across the x axis.
-Exit 1 if VALUE is a non-integer -y, --yoffset=VALUE        translate the model VALUE units across the y axis.
-Exit 1 if VALUE is a non-integer -z, --zdepth=VALUE         depth of the extrusion VALUE units across the z axis.
+Exit 1 if VALUE is not a valid floating point
+  -y, --yoffset=VALUE        translate the model VALUE units across the y
+                               axis.
+Exit 1 if VALUE is not a valid floating point
+  -z, --zdepth=VALUE         depth of the extrusion VALUE units across the z
+                               axis.
 Defaults to 50.
 Exit 1 if VALUE is a non- integer